serene hour, we were human cargo in a world of pink. The sky was Persian rose; the river, reflecting it, ran ruby as it flowed as smooth as glass.

 The bulbous head of a pink dolphin surfaced as the sun dipped below the horizon, and soon the whole world turned pink.
 By whatever union of high atmospheric pressure and airborne particles, the remaining light above us had painted a series of pinks across the heavens, from French rose to ruby.
 The slate-like river reflected the colors of the sky: everything was pink as we slid towards Iquitos, until night settled and left us with the stars.

-At about two o’clock in the morning on what was officially day four, we began the approach to Iquitos.
+two o’clock in the morning on what was officially day four, we began the approach to Iquitos.
 Lights twinkled in the distance below a sliver of a moon, marking the location of the sleeping city.
 A moonlit ghost appeared to starboard, a hulking half-submerged thing that looked like the bleached bones of some giant river creature.
 It was a riverboat hull, long abandoned.

 To the port side, now, where another vessel languished half stuck on a river spit.
 It looked a hundred years old, like the failed venture of a long-broke rubber baron.
 Both slipped into the darkness as we neared a half-lit and deserted port.
 The Eduardo IX slowly veered into place.
 With no fanfare, with not a soul to greet us, we nudged up to the banks of Iquitos.